Abhi1782/Static-Website-Hosting-Deployment-on-AWS-with-Custom-Domain-HTTPS-EC2-Ngnix-S3-CloudFront/README.md

 # 🎉 Thank You!

 ### ✨ Thank you for exploring this project!
-This deployment marks the successful completion of my Static Website Hosting on AWS — powered by Ubuntu, Nginx, Route 53, S3, CloudFront, and SSL (Certbot).
+This deployment marks the successful completion of my Static Website Hosting on AWS powered by Ubuntu, Nginx, Route 53, S3, CloudFront, and SSL (Certbot).

-It demonstrates real-world cloud implementation, including domain mapping, DNS configuration, HTTPS security, and global content delivery — all integrated into a seamless,       production-ready architecture.
+It demonstrates real-world cloud implementation, including domain mapping, DNS configuration, HTTPS security, and global content delivery, all integrated into a seamless,       production-ready architecture.

 ### 🌍 Through this project, I gained hands-on experience in web hosting, domain management, and SSL encryption, further strengthening my AWS cloud engineering skills.